gibsjose/git-chef/README.md

 # Git Chef

-`git chef` is a helpful, searchable collection of common `git` questions, incorporated right into your existing `git` workflow.
+`git chef` is a helpful, searchable collection of answers to common `git` questions, incorporated right into your existing `git` workflow.

 To use `git chef`, simply feed it a description of what you want to do.
 For example:
 ```bash